 You can use Cloudflare Workers to proxy your Plausible Analytics requests.
 Cloudflare Workers offers free service for up to 100,000 requests per day.
 All you need to set it up is a free Cloudflare account.

-Once you've added the code for the worker, you can click on the 'Save and Deploy' button.
+Once you've added the above code to the worker, you can click on the 'Save and Deploy' button.

-At this point, you can click 'Rename' in the Workers' dashboard to give your worker a meaningful name (avoid words like 'analytics', 'tracking', 'stats', etc.).
+This is optional but you can click 'Rename' in the Workers' dashboard to give your worker a more meaningful name.
+Do avoid words like 'analytics', 'tracking', 'stats', etc. as they may be blocked.

 Once you have the URL for your script, you can replace your Plausible Analytics script tag in the Header (